cubeapm/sample_app_php_laravel/README.md

 This branch contains code for Elastic instrumentation.

 By default, hitting an API endpoint will generate a trace, which is sent to CubeAPM.
-This behavior is controlled via environment variables in [docker-compose.yml](docker-compose.yml).
+This behavior is controlled via settings in [docker-compose.yml](docker-compose.yml) and [Dockerfile](Dockerfile).

 Refer the project README below for more details.